-“Hydroquinone is one of the most researched and studied lightening agents, but can cause severe irritation and hyperpigmentation if not used correctly,” explains Dr. Michele Green, board-certified dermatologist and RealSelf contributor in New York City.
-Plus, it was banned in the E.U. because it contains carcinogens, which may increase the risk for cancer.
+“Hydroquinone is one of the most researched and studied lightening agents, but can cause severe irritation and hyperpigmentation if not used correctly,” explains Dr. Michele Green, a board-certified dermatologist and RealSelf contributor in New York City.

-If you’re ready to go au natural to brighten up your skin, consider the following ingredients.
+If you’re ready to try a new wave of natural skin brighteners, consider the following dermatologist-approved ingredients.